SinzianaS/shopping-list/README.md

 ## How To Use

 To use Shopping List, simply start the application and navigate to the home page.
-You can add new items, mark them as completed, filter active items and delete them.
+You can add new items, mark them as completed and delete them.